honeybadger2121-home/badgertechnologies-website/Complete-DNS-Configuration.md

 ## 🏆 DNS Health Score: 10/10

-This configuration represents enterprise-grade DNS management typically seen in Fortune 500 companies, providing:
+This configuration represents enterprise-grade DNS management typically seen in professional IT service companies, providing:

 - **Complete email security** with SPF, DKIM, and DMARC
 - **Comprehensive service discovery** for all email protocols